stablekernel/aqueduct/source/docs/tour.md

 aqueduct serve --detached --port $PORT
 ```

 Aqueduct applications are multi-isolate (multi-threaded).
-Each isolate runs a replica of the same web server with its own set of resources like database connections.
+Each isolate runs a replica of the same web server with its own set of services like database connections.
 This makes behavior like database connection pooling implicit.

 ### Querying a Database